Health data and COVID-19 technologies

 - How can technologists, policymakers and other actors in the ecosystem steward data in a trustworthy way and for public benefit – in a pandemic and beyond?

-We research the datafication of health, and the increasing use of data-driven technologies in the health and social-care system, accelerated by the COVID-19 pandemic.
-We work in a responsive way to track the rollout of data-driven systems in response to the current pandemic, assessing and documenting their long-term legacy.
-We aim to understand the short- and long-term impacts of COVID-19 technologies on the healthcare system, patients and on inequalities.
+We research the datafication of health and the increasing use of data-driven technologies in the health and social-care system, accelerated by the COVID-19 pandemic.
+During the pandemic, we tracked the rollout of data-driven systems, responding to the rapidly evolving landscape in terms of policy, practice and public attitudes.
+Our aim is to assess and document the immediate and long-term impacts of COVID-19 technologies on the healthcare system, on patients and on inequalities.

-Our work spans various approaches and gathers evidence using different methodological approaches such as surveys, expert workshops, public deliberation exercises and interviews with various stakeholders.
+Our work gathers evidence using different methodological approaches such as surveys, expert workshops, public deliberation exercises and interviews with various stakeholders.
 Examples of these include:

-Rapid-response research into specific, controversial applications during the COVID-19 pandemic
+Rapid-response research into specific, data-driven technologies during the COVID-19 pandemic

 - In April 2020, the Ada Lovelace Institute published Exit through the App Store, a rapid evidence review that examined the technical, legal and societal implications of new COVID-19 technologies such as digital contact tracing apps.